First Baptist Church (Philadelphia): History

 Dr. William Williams Keen, known as "the father of American surgery", was a deacon of First Baptist Church throughout his life.

 The congregation moved from 2nd & Arch into a new church building at Broad and Arch Streets in 1855.
 The current church at 17th and Sansom was built in 1900 and is a blend of Byzantine and Romanesque styles.

 In 2014, the First Baptist Church was sold due to dwindling financial resources and a challenging building maintenance schedule.
 The church was sold to the Liberti Church, a member congregation in the Reformed Church in America.
 The First Baptist Church congregation still worships in the church under a lease agreement with the Liberti Church.

 In 2016 a lot at 218 Arch Street came under private development and contractors began excavating to create a foundation for a new building.
 Construction was stopped when a large number of burials were found.
 Remains at this site were supposed to have been moved to Mount Moriah Cemetery (Philadelphia) when the church moved in 1855, but as was common for the time the movement of the remains was incomplete.
 A team of scientists headed by the Mütter Museum collected remains and artifacts from around 500 individuals.
-A group of scientists is now studying the collection under the title The Arch Street Project.
+A group of scientists is studied the collection under the title The Arch Street Project.
+The remains were re-buried in eight vaults in the First Baptist Church section of Mount Moriah Cemetery in July 2024.